 Risks and Side Effects

-Injections with botulinum toxin are generally well tolerated and there are few side effects.
-But in rare cases, an individual may have a genetic predisposition towards the drug, resulting in a mild, transient response.
+Botulinum toxin injections are generally well tolerated with very few known side effects.
+But only in rare cases does an individual have a genetic predisposition towards the drug, resulting in a mild, temporary responses such as redness.

-It is best to avoid alcohol at least one week before treatment.
-Painkillers and anti-inflammatory medications should also be stopped two weeks before treatment in order to reduce the risk of bruising.
-Common side effects like bruising and slight pain with injection may be experienced but are temporary.
+Common side effects like bruising, erythema (reddening of the skin) and slight pain and swelling at the injection site may be experienced but are transient.
 Headaches can also occur but this is rare and it usually goes away in 24 to 48 hours.
-A very small percentage of patients may also develop eyebrow or eyelid drooping, drooping of the corner of the mouth, or inability to use a straw, depending on where the Botox is injected.
-Do not try to rub the treated area, and avoid lying down for three to four hours after injection.
-There may be other side effects, but it is very rare for anyone to experience all of them.
+Depending on where the Botox is injected, eyebrow or eyelid drooping, drooping of the corner of the mouth, or inability to use a straw may be experienced.
+Refrain from rubbing the treated area and avoid lying down for three to four hours after injection.

-Be truthful.
-Before having injections, inform your medical doctor about any health problems (no matter how mild) you have.
-Tell your medical doctor about medications, or any supplements that you are taking, especially injected antibiotics, muscle relaxants, allergy or cold medicines and sleep medicines because some combinations of these medication and supplements with Botox could cause serious side effects.
+To reduce chances of any side effects, make sure your practitioner is a respected medical professional with lots of experience in Botox injections.
+During consultation with your doctor, be truthful and declare any health problems (no matter how mild they are) that you may have.
+Do inform your practitioner of any medications or supplements that you are taking, especially injected antibiotics, muscle relaxants, and especially medicines for allergy, cold and sleep because some combinations of these medication and supplements with Botox can cause some serious side effects.